◊◊◊◊

 1 medium yellow onion, chopped

-1/4 cup dry red wine or beef broth
+1/4 cup dry red wine (can use cooking wine)

 1 1/2 tablespoons dried basil leaves